 IPO schools have regular assessment programs to assess the needs of their teaching and non-teaching employees.
 They also provide opportunities for training, certifications, and attendance in seminars and conferences to upgrade their skills.
 Faculty members are given opportunities for further study and research; incentives for publication; and support for paper presentations both local and international.
+Most of the training conducted for faculty and staff were in relation to the shift to online delivery on classes and services.
 Schools also have strong in-house training programs with CPD credits (APEC Schools) and in-house training for employees (Mapua).
 All schools have training facilities in various forms.
+Majority of the training in 2020 was conducted in relation to the shift to online or remote delivery of courses, including orientation and training on the use digital tools and online processes.
+Most of the training for 2020 was conducted online due to COVID pandemic.